BryceSchroeder/delvmod/README.md

 that is intended to also make simple command line tools and maybe even run in a browser-based python implementation someday.
 Sorry about that.

+EXAMPLE PROGRAMS

+delv comes with some examples.
+Probably, it'll come with more someday, but now there are two:

+"archive\_example.py" - Shows how one can load, modify, and save archives.

+"mag.py" - Command-line tool for creating and applying patches.
+(It can apply patches created for the first-party patch manager Magpie, and create patches that it can apply, but it can't create patches that can be applied by Magpie.)

+"delvpack.py" - This just converts Delver Archives back and forth between archive files and scripts.
+First arguement is source, second is destination, it'll figure out what needs to happen.
+Very simple.

 FUTURE DIRECTIONS